GetLinkfire/API.TestAssigment/README.md

 #### TrackingInfo:
 - MediaServiceName - string (MediaService.Name) - should not be exposed to API, being set on internally from media service by MediaService.Id
-- Mobile		(rule for urls should be applied) - url for redirecting users if they use mobile
+- Mobile		(rule for URLs should be applied) - URL for redirecting users if they use mobile
-- Web			(required, rule for urls should be applied) - url for redirecting users if they use mobile
+- Web			(required, rule for URLs should be applied) - URL for redirecting users if they use mobile
 - Artist		- string
 - Album		- string
 - SongTitle	- string